rypoll/rypoll/README.md

-I'm Ryan, a freelance AI specialist and data scientist that likes creating useful projects.
+I'm Ryan, a freelance AI specialist and data scientist.
+Providing value is extremely important to me--I want to see my work having a long-lasting and highly effective impact.

 Projects I've created: